na-stewart/sanic-security/README.md

 * Install the Sanic Security pip package with the `cryptography` dependency included.

-If you are planning on encoding or decoding JWTs using certain digital signature algorithms (like RSA or ECDSA which use the public and private secrets), you will need to install the `cryptography` library.
+If you are planning on encoding or decoding JWTs using certain digital signature algorithms (like RSA or ECDSA which use the public secret and private secret), you will need to install the `cryptography` library.
 This can be installed explicitly, or as a required extra in the `sanic-security` requirement.

 ```shell